andrei1994rus/time-react/README.md

 # time-react
 ---
-Test React App.
 This app counts time with an interval of 1 second and has button.
 This button is used to turn on/off output time.
 Crossbrowser (including IE 11).
+This app has font Roboto.

 ---